OnePlus Nord N10 and Nord N100 unveiled: Price, release date, specs and more

 OnePlus Nord N10 5G and N100: Design

 The Nord N10 5G and N100 include certain elements found on the latest flagships, including narrow bezels on all sides of the display except the bottom.
-Also on the front of the phones is a hole-punch webcam, allowing for there to be no top bezel.
+Also, on the front of the phones is a hole-punch webcam, effectively eliminating the top bezel.
 On the rear of both phones, above a OnePlus logo, is a fingerprint sensor next to which you'll spot an oblong camera module.

 Apart from a slightly thinner bottom bezel, the Nord N10 5G has an advantage over the Nord N100 with a four-camera setup instead of a triple camera array (more on those cameras below).